 Litchi for skincare

-Litchi is an important delicious fruit that improves skin condition.
+Litchi is a critical, delicious fruit that improves skin condition.
 The fruit is an effective agent for skin oils that result in less formation of acne on the skin.
-The rich source of vitamin C and plenty of water makes the skin fair and well hydrated.
-Litchi is skin’s one of the best friends because of the presence of skin-friendly nutrients such as thiamin, copper, and niacin.
-Thiamin is good for natural skin as it ensures the metabolism of fats and protein.
-Copper helps the healing process of damaged cells while niacin hydrates the skin.
+The rich source of vitamin C and plenty of water makes the skin fair and well-hydrated.
+Litchi is the skin’s best friend because of skin-friendly nutrients such as thiamin, copper, and niacin.
+Thiamin is suitable for natural skin as it ensures the metabolism of fats and protein.
+Copper helps heal damaged cells, while niacin hydrates the skin.

 Medicinal uses of Litchi

-Lychee contains an important phytochemical named Oligonol, which seems to be having features like anti-oxidants and anti-influenza.
-It improves blood flow to organs, good for skin as it prevents UV rays, and known for weight loss too.
-The ample amount of antioxidants and phytonutrients like flavonoids (quercetin and kaempferol), vitamin C, polyphenols, and proanthocyanidin combats free radicals result in preventing many diseases.
+Lychee contains an important phytochemical named Oligonol, which has features like anti-oxidants and anti-influenza.
+It improves blood flow to organs, is good for the skin as it prevents UV rays, and is known for weight loss.
+The ample amount of antioxidants and phytonutrients like flavonoids (quercetin and kaempferol), vitamin C, polyphenols, and proanthocyanidin combats free radicals, preventing many diseases.

-Lychee is a rich source of antioxidants in the form of Vitamin C, oligonol, and having the second-largest percentage of polyphenols among the fruits.
-All these reduce the level of bad cholesterol (LDL) and increases the amount of good cholesterol (HDL) thus reduces the chances of heart-related problems such as heart attack, stroke, and hypertension.
-Being a fibrous fruit, it controls fat formation in turn promote cardio health.
-Potassium is good for the heart as it tends to regulate the heartbeat by balancing the electrolyte and maintain the level of sodium.
-Whereas copper is effective in making red blood cells.
-It is recommended that 1 glass of litchi daily helps to normalize the heartbeat and prevents all types of cardiovascular diseases.
+Lychee is a rich source of antioxidants in the form of Vitamin C and oligonol and has the second-largest percentage of polyphenols among the fruits.
+All these reduce the level of bad cholesterol (LDL) and increase the amount of good cholesterol (HDL), thus reducing the chances of heart-related problems such as heart attack, stroke, and hypertension.
+Being a fibrous fruit, it controls fat formation, promoting cardio health.
+Potassium is good for the heart as it regulates the heartbeat by balancing electrolytes and maintaining sodium levels.
+At the same time, copper is effective in making red blood cells.
+One glass of litchi daily helps to normalise the heartbeat and prevent all types of cardiovascular diseases.

 Litchi for strong bones

-Lychee is abundant with those minerals, which are good for healthy bones.
-The presence of phosphorous and magnesium helps to make bones stronger while copper and manganese reduce the tendency of bones brittleness.
-Zinc and copper enhances the efficiency of vitamin D, which is an integral part of healthy and strong bones.
+Lychee is abundant with those minerals which are suitable for healthy bones.
+The presence of phosphorous and magnesium helps to make bones more robust, while copper and manganese reduce the tendency of bone brittleness.
+Zinc and copper enhance vitamin D’s efficiency, which is integral to healthy and strong bones.

 Litchi for digestion

 Lychee is known to cleanse the stomach.
-It helps to treat heartburn and burning sensation in the stomach.
-The seeds of litchi are astringent in nature and use to kill the intestinal worms.
+It helps to treat heartburn and a burning sensation in the stomach.
+The seeds of litchi are astringent and are used to kill intestinal worms.
 The fibrous part of lychee and pectin dispels toxins from the bowel and ensures better colon health.
-Both fiber and pectin make stool movement easy and prevents constipation, piles, and colon cancer.
-These stimulate peristaltic movement as well as secretion of gastric juices.
+Both fibre and pectin make stool movement easy and prevent constipation, piles, and colon cancer.
+These stimulate peristaltic activity as well as the secretion of gastric juices.

 Litchi juice benefits

 Litchi juice has many health and medicinal benefits.
-Being it a seasonal fruits, one should try to have more and more amount of litchi juice during the month of June, July, and August.
-Some of the amazing and surprising health benefits of litchi juice are given below.
+Being a seasonal fruit, one should try to have more and more litchi juice during June, July, and August.
+Some fantastic and surprising health benefits of litchi juice are given below.

-- Litchi juice has no fat or cholesterol but rich in dietary fiber that is having the tendency of filling the stomach.
-Thus, good for those who want to lose weight.
+• Litchi juice has no fat or cholesterol but is rich in dietary fibre that tends to fill the stomach.
+Thus, it is suitable for those who want to lose weight.

-- It acts as anti-aging due to the high content of Vitamin C and an adequate amount of water.
-Both helps to keep the muscles well-hydrated and discourages the chances of pimples, wrinkles, spots, etc.
+• It acts as an anti-ageing due to the high Vitamin C content and adequate water.
+Both help to keep the muscles well-hydrated and discourage the chances of pimples, wrinkles, spots, etc.

-- Lychee is good for hair as ample content of Vitamin C ensures blood circulation in the head region, which helps to nourish the hair follicles.
+• Lychee is good for hair as ample Vitamin C content ensures blood circulation in the head region, which helps nourish the hair follicles.

-- It strengthens our immune system because of Vitamin C and prevents cold, cough, and flu.
+• It strengthens our immune system because of Vitamin C and prevents colds, coughs, and flu.

-- It enhances metabolism due to oligonol, vitamin C, and a sufficient amount of fiber.
+• It enhances metabolism due to oligonol, vitamin C, and sufficient fibre.

-- Lychee prevents anemia as the fruit is rich in copper that is needed for the development of RBC.
+• Lychee prevents anaemia as the fruit is rich in copper, which is needed for developing RBC.

-- The fruit fights stress due to stress combating vitamin i.e. Vitamin B6.
+• The fruit fights stress due to stress combating vitamins, i.e. Vitamin B6.

 Litchi precautions